-Step 1 – Dip the head of the matches
+Step 1: Dip the Head of the Matches

 Put just the right amount of fingernail polish, so you can still spark them when you need to.
-Make sure to do this over a newspaper because they can make a mess on your table, couch or carpet.
+Make sure to do this over a sheet of a newspaper because they can make a mess on your table, couch, or carpet.

 Set the head of the matches hanging over the edge of the table or its box and let them dry.
 It may take some time to dry so you have to be patient.

 Wax is a good waterproof coating for matches.
 It creates a protective layer that does not allow water or any other elements to get through.

 - Candle or candle wax

-- Disposable container that is heat-resistant
+- A disposable container that is heat-resistant

 - Hair dryer

-Step 1 – Melt the wax
+Step 1: Melt the Wax

 If you're using a candle, let it burn for a bit until you see a pool of wax around the wick.
-But if you're using old candles, put the wax in a container and put it in your heat source.
+If you're using old candles, put the wax in a container and put it over your heat source.

-Step 2 – Dip the matches
+Step 2: Dip the Matches

 As soon as the wax melts, dip the match head in the melted wax.
 Coat the matches thoroughly and allow them to harden a little, and then remove them after a minute or so.

-Step 3- Dry the matches
+Step 3: Dry the Matches

-Place the matches on the edge of a table or on the matchbox where the head is suspended and not hitting the surface.
+Place the matches on the edge of a table or on the matchbox with the head suspended.
 Don't forget to put the newspaper underneath to keep your floor safe from falling wax.

-Watch this video from CrazyRussianHacker and find out another easy way to make your matches waterproof!
+Watch this video from Crazy Russian Hacker and find out another easy way to make your matches waterproof:

 So if you want to save money, you can easily make a box of waterproof matches in no time.
 The methods suggested above are proven and tested to be effective.
-Go ahead and give it a go!

 Do you know other ways on how to make waterproof matches?
 Share it with us in the comments below!

-UP NEXT: 17 Wicked Ways to Start a Fire
+Up Next: 17 Wicked Ways To Start A Fire

-**Disclaimer: All content on this site is for informational purposes only.
-Please read our full disclaimer here**
+Disclaimer: All content on this site is for informational purposes only.
+Please read our full disclaimer here.

-Last update on 2018-02-23 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2023-12-08 / Affiliate links / Images from Amazon Product Advertising API